CompassPHS/tortoise/README.md

 ## Notes

-  * The content/body of a message
+  * The content/body of a message is expected to be an object literal (without functions) and will be serialized/deserialized by the library

 ## Example